cucumber/cucumber-ruby/features/docs/writing_support_code/hooks/README.md

 `BeforeAll` is executed once before the execution of the first scenario. `AfterAll` is executed once after the execution of the last scenario.

-They have no parameter.
+These two types of hooks have no parameters.
 Their purpose is to set-up and/or clean-up your environment not related to Cucumber, like a database or a browser.

 ```ruby
 BeforeAll do